brooklynrail/brooklynrail-platform/content/events/2020/07/devendra-banhart-with-constance-lewallen.md

 ---
 title: Devendra Banhart with Constance Lewallen
-summary: Performer, artist, and musician, Devandra Banhat will discuss his body of work with Rail Editor-at-Large, Constance Lewallen.
+summary: Artist, musician, and poet, Devandra Banhat will discuss his body of work with Rail Editor-at-Large, Constance Lewallen.
 We'll conclude with a poetry reading from Murat Nemet-Nejat.
 people:
   - person: devandra-banhart